johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.9 Airspace, Charts, Flight Planning and Enroute Operations.md

 	3. [[ADS-B]]
 	4. [[FSS]]
 8. Alternates and Diversions
-	1. Alternate requirement (123 rule) (14CFR 91.167(c))
+	1. Alternate requirement ([[1-2-3 Rule]]) (14CFR 91.167(c))
 		1. Alternatives for non-[[WAAS]] cannot also use non-WAAS (AIM 1-1-17)
 	2. Non-standard Alternate minimums
 		1. Precision, Non Precision, no published [[IAP]]

 ### Completion Standards
-The student must be able to plan a cross country flight, including routing, fuel planning, and filing an IFR flight plan, and receiving weather briefings (in person and on-line).
+Learner must be able to plan a cross country flight, including routing, fuel planning, and filing an IFR flight plan, and receiving weather briefings (in person and on-line).

 ### Required Logbook Phraseology
 None